rupadarshiray/rupadarshiray.github.io/content/about/now.md

 > This is a [/now page](https://nownownow.com/about) for me!

-Working on my ms thesis: on symmetric spaces, their boundaries, rigidity and ergodicity!
+Working on my [[my-ms-thesis|MS thesis]]: on symmetric spaces, their boundaries, rigidity and ergodicity!